 IHBG recipients must submit an Indian Housing Plan (IHP) and complete an Annual Performance Report (APR) to receive funding each year.

 Application instructions, requirements, and other information regarding completing an IHP and APR are available in the report form guidance.

 IHPs must be submitted no later than 75 days before the beginning of the program year.
-The program year begins on one of the following four dates selected by the recipient:

 For program questions: